Goppen/FA-Getting-and-Cleaning-Data/CodeBook.md

 # 0) Read data

-This will check if the datafile is in the wd and or if it has to be downloaded.
+This will check if the datafile is in the wd or if it has to be downloaded.
 Once the datafile is in the wd, the tables are loaded:

 X_test: values for the "test" variables.
 subject_test: Id's of the "test" subjects.